Gardens

 Cool Summer Season (July to August)

 The summer months of July-August tend to be extremely hot in Tokyo.
 However, the garden of Hotel Chinzanso Tokyo becomes a haven from the heat.
-The sea of clouds is released up to 20% longer during this season, making the outdoor temperature feel up to 10 degrees Celsius cooler than in the city.

 Visitors can not only bask in the refreshing shade of the trees in the garden, but also enjoy the traditional sound of summer: glass wind chimes.